 Before you can start writing your own VBA code, you must have a good understanding of these topics: objects, properties, and methods.
 It is also necessary to be familiar with common programming constructs, such as looping and If-Then statements.

-In our this and next some articles, we shall introduce you with VBA programming that is essential to write VBA macros.
+In this and next some articles, we shall introduce you to VBA programming that is essential to write VBA macros.
 It is not a complete instructional guide.
-We shall cover all the topics of VBA and advanced spreadsheet application development in another devoted page.
+We shall cover all the topics of VBA and advanced spreadsheet application development on another devoted page.

 The basics: Entering and editing code